 Step 3: Provide plenty of social proof on your lead generation landing page

-As you would for an event landing page, you’ll want to turn to social proof (reviews, industry awards, endorsements, etc.) as a way to help convince visitors to your lead gen landing page to convert.
+As you would for an event landing page, you’ll want to turn to social proof (reviews, industry awards, endorsements, etc.) as a way to help convince visitors to your B2B lead generation landing pages to convert.
 So what does that mean in this instance?

 Put special emphasis on quotes from satisfied customers as well as any quotes from industry experts about your product.
 This helps illustrate to prospective leads that they can trust you and that they can believe your claims about your product’s benefits.

 The most effective customer testimonials will do more than copy a quick quote – they’ll have photos, names, and job titles to bring that customer to life.
 That will help your site visitors see themselves in your customers, which brings them one step closer to becoming just that!

-Step 4: Create a simple form on your lead gen landing page to collect information
+Step 4: Create a simple form on your lead gen page to collect information

 The form where you collect your potential leads’ information is perhaps the most important piece of your lead generation landing page.
 This is where, if you’ve followed our guide so far, your site visitors will enter their info for you.
 But just because they’re ready to share that info, it doesn’t mean you can’t still lose them!

 If your form is clunky, asks too many questions, and is frustrating to fill out, people simply won’t do it.
 You’ll want to make sure your form asks only for the minimum amount of information required for your company.
 Employ checkboxes and buttons when necessary to make filling in the form even easier.

 Step 5: A/B test your lead gen pages

 Once you have all the information you need on your site and it’s designed as best you can, you’ll want to employ A/B testing.
 This means choosing a variable or two to change on your site and then segmenting your audience so you can compare how the two versions perform.